archesproject/arches/docker/Readme.md

 ```

 This will mount the root Arches folder into your container.
 This allows you to edit code on your development machine, which is directly linked to the code in your Docker container.

+The volume commands at *point 2* also mounts a settings_local.py into the container.
+This ensures some important settings, e.g. database and Elasticsearch endpoints, can still be set through environment variables. **This settings file may be overwritten by your own settings file, presuming you are including these settings as well.**